Environment

 Legend

-Large / Medium / Small: Quantitative and qualitative evaluations based on the
+Large / Medium / Small: Quantitative and qualitative evaluations based

-results of financial
+on the results of financial impact estimates

 - ・「 - 」: Potential risk, but not highly likely to emerge in 2030 based on current information

-- ・Short term: 3-5 years
+- ・Short term: About 3 years

-- ・Medium term: approx. 10 years (2030)
+- ・Medium term: 2030

 Risk Management

-We stipulate the recognition and management of risks in the Group's business
+We stipulate the recognition and management of risks in the Group's

-activities in the Risk
+business activities in the Risk Management Regulations, develop a

-Management Regulations, develop a system for each type of risk, and implement
+system for each type of risk, and implement risk management.
+With

-regard to risks and opportunities related to climate change, the Sustainability
+regard to risks and opportunities related to climate change, the

-Committee takes the
+Sustainability Committee takes the lead in identifying, analyzing, and

-lead in identifying, analyzing, and evaluating risks and opportunities, sharing
+evaluating risks and opportunities, sharing information within the

-with the aim of addressing and minimizing the risks.
-KPI management and data
+to the Board of Directors, with the aim of addressing and minimizing

-by the Environmental Subcommittee, a cross-group sub-organization of the
+Environmental Subcommittee, a cross-group sub-organization of the

 Sustainability Committee.